Psychology - Child Life

-4. If the outcome of the appeal to the Academic Standards Committee is not satisfactory to the student, she/he may appeal to the Provost & Vice President of Academic Affairs.
+2. If the outcome of the department’s decision is not satisfactory to the student, she/he may appeal to the Provost & Vice President of Academic Affairs.

 *Please Note: Some internship sites require a minimum GPA of 3.0 in major & major-related courses and/or a minimum overall GPA of 3.0 in order to apply for an internship.

 Watch "Roar" Video from St. Peter's University Child Life Program, submitted by Child Life Alumna Kristal Neal.